Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 4.3.
 Prioritize nutrition and sleep

-And don’t get too little sleep!
+And don't sleep too little!

 4.4.
 Yoga instead of fitness

-Yoga is a great way to improve your flexibility, strength and mental focus without putting as much strain on your body as intense cardio or weight lifting sessions.
+Yoga is a great way to improve your flexibility, strength, and mental focus without putting as much strain on your body as intense cardio or weight lifting sessions.

 n day to relax and relieve stress.